 Application requirements vary and often require different information.
 For instructions on how to integrate a specific application, see the Log Collectors Configuration Guide.

-SaaS applications include products for authentication, productivity, management and more.
-Alert Logic serves as a remote collector to receive log data from the SaaS application related to different incident types, depending on the product type.
+Applications include products for authentication, productivity, management and more.
+Alert Logic serves as a remote collector to receive log data from the application related to different incident types, depending on the product type.
 Alert Logic collects logs related to administrative actions, anomaly detection for user logins, user behavior, resource access, system compromise, attack outbreak, and others.
-SaaS applications available include the following:
+Applications available include the following: